jgat1984/jgat1984.github.io/README.md

 v# Jason Gatdula – Programming Portfolio

 ## 🚀 About Me
-Aspiring IT & Cybersecurity professional, currently working on Network+ and building real-world projects.
+Aspiring Programmer, IT & Cybersecurity professional, currently working on Network+ and building real-world projects.

 ---